Want to find your customer’s pain points? I’m here to help.

 Their proposition “Take a deep breath.
 TrackMaven makes it easy to prove marketing ROI,” makes it clear that they not only understand the surface issue (proving ROI) but have drilled down to the deeper pain point (it’s difficult and stressful!)

 It accomplishes something similar to the TrackMaven value prop.
-Anyone business owner knows that payroll is an (often expensive), on-going hurdle.
-ADP very first line addresses that and promises relief.
+What is the pain point here?
+Business owners know that payroll is an on-going and often expensive hurdle.
+ADP’s very first line addresses that pain point and promises assistance.

 Or, let the pain point be the product, like these nail-on-the-head soaps from the Whiskey River Soap Company.

-Sure, they may not actually cure the problem, but they sure speak to the target audience, don’t they?
+Sure, they may not actually cure the problem, but they sure speak to the target audience and address pain points creatively, don’t they?

 Wrapping Up Pain Points